NDHC NEWSLETTER

 Trivia

-NEW TRIVIA: What is the name of the tiny plastic
+Question: What is the name of the tiny plastic piece at the end of a shoelace?

 The answer will be in next month’s issue.